siler23/MultiArchDockerKubernetes/docs/4-Multiarch-manual-addendum.md

 ### [Part 5: Now, it's time to get these images into Kubernetes](5-Deploy-to-Kubernetes.md)

 ### OPTIONAL [Most Users Should Skip]: Install Manifest tool if need added features

 The docker manifest command is experimental because while it does create manifests and push it doesn't have other features yet such as pushing manifest from files.
 If you want these extra features you can install the manifest tool here.
 If not, I would suggest just using the docker manifest command as its generally integrated better with docker.
 For example, once you docker login you don't need to enter username/password like you do with manifest-tool.

+!!!
+Tip

-***You only need to do this from one computer which for ease of access should probably be your workstation computer rather than a server***
+    You only need to do this from one computer which for ease of access should probably be your workstation computer rather than a server.

 If golang not yet installed, install here with package for your os/arch [here](https://golang.org/dl/){target=_blank}